It started out as simple play

 Animals compete for food and survival.
 A fish pond may attract hungry birds.
 Feathery friends may be pushed away by bird-eating creatures in the natural food chain.

 Rattlesnakes are great swimmers.
 If bitten, stay calm and call poison control.
-Panicking makes things worse.
+Panicking worsens the damages.
 In the United States, call the National Poison Control Center at 1-800-222-1222.